phunware/maas-mapping-android-sdk/README.md

 * `onLowMemory()`

 ####Adding Indoor Maps to a Activity
-Mapping SDK provides `PwDefaultMappingFragment` a default implementation of PwMappingFragment, it creates a map fragment, displaying indoor map and markers, and routing between points.
+Mapping SDK provides `PwDefaultMappingFragment` a default implementation of PwMappingFragment.
+It creates a map fragment and displays indoor maps, their markers and routing between points.

 Define a layout: activity_main.xml
 ```XML